Alex-Pennington/pennington_m110a_demod/phoenixnestmodem_eula.md

 You may NOT:

+a) Use the Software without first obtaining an individual license from Phoenix Nest LLC;

+b) Transfer, share, or distribute your individual license to any other person;

-a) Sell, sublicense, rent, lease, or lend the Software for commercial gain;
+c) Sell, sublicense, rent, lease, or lend the Software for commercial gain;

-b) Modify, adapt, translate, reverse engineer, decompile, disassemble, or create derivative works based on the Software, except as expressly permitted by applicable law;
+d) Modify, adapt, translate, reverse engineer, decompile, disassemble, or create derivative works based on the Software, except as expressly permitted by applicable law;

-c) Remove, alter, or obscure any proprietary notices, labels, or marks on the Software;
+e) Remove, alter, or obscure any proprietary notices, labels, or marks on the Software;

-d) Use the Software in any manner that violates applicable laws or regulations, including but not limited to Federal Communications Commission (FCC) rules and regulations;
+f) Use the Software in any manner that violates applicable laws or regulations, including but not limited to Federal Communications Commission (FCC) rules and regulations;

-e) Distribute modified versions of the Software without prior written consent from Licensor;
+g) Distribute modified versions of the Software without prior written consent from Licensor;

-f) Use the Software to transmit any content that is unlawful, harmful, threatening, abusive, harassing, defamatory, or otherwise objectionable.

----

-## 3. OBTAINING ADDITIONAL LICENSES
+## 3. OBTAINING YOUR FREE LICENSE

-### 3.1 Scope of Free License
+### 3.1 Individual License Requirement

+Each user must obtain their own individual free license before using the Software.
+Licenses are issued at no cost for personal, educational, emergency communication, and MARS purposes.

+To request your free individual license, contact Phoenix Nest LLC at:
+- **Website:** www.organicengineer.com
+- **Email:** [Insert Contact Email]

+Provide your name, callsign (if applicable), and intended use.
+Licenses are typically issued within 1-2 business days.

+### 3.2 Commercial and Extended Use Licensing

 This Agreement grants a limited free license for personal, educational, emergency communication, and MARS purposes only.
 Any use of the Software beyond the scope of this Agreement requires a separate license from Licensor.